search

 Features of Exness FX Currency Pairs

-Exness offers a wide range of FX currency pairs, including major, minor, and exotic pairs.
-The specific pairs available for trading vary depending on your account type and trading platform (MT4/MT5).
-We encourage you to review the characteristics of each FX currency pair in advance and enjoy trading in an environment that suits your trading style.
+Exness offers a total of [number] FX currency pairs, including major, minor, and exotic pairs.
+The specific instruments available for trading vary depending on your account type and trading platform (MT4/MT5).Please review the characteristics of each FX currency pair in advance and enjoy trading in an environment that suits your trading style.

 You can trade a wide variety of FX currency pairs

-At Exness, you can trade a wide variety of FX currency pairs, including major, minor, and exotic pairs.
-While all five account types at Exness support trading in FX currency pairs, Standard and Pro accounts offer access to the widest selection.
-Choose the FX currency pairs that best suit your trading strategy from our extensive range of options.
-The number of tradable currency pairs for each account type is as follows:
+At Exness, you can trade a wide variety of FX currency pairs, including major, minor, and exotic pairs.While Exness’s FX currency pairs are available for trading across all five account types, Standard and Pro accounts offer access to the widest selection.
+Choose the FX currency pairs that best suit your trading strategy from this extensive range.
+The number of tradable pairs for each account type is as follows:

-Number of tradable instruments by Exness account type
+Number of Tradable Instruments by Exness Account Type

 Account Type Standard Standard